 ERASURE & RECONSTRUCTION

-Some things were erased deliberately, some lost to time, and others never spoken aloud.
-To reach for them I combined fragments with invention, working with both professional and non-professional actors, asking them to inhabit their roles through improvisation and personal identification.
-Surreal touches allowed me to suggest what words could not - the weight of feeling, the atmosphere of fear or longing, the presence of what cannot be easily explained.
+Some things were erased deliberately, others lost to time, and many never spoken aloud.
+To reach toward these absences, I combined fragments with invention.
+I worked with both professional and non professional actors, inviting them to inhabit their roles through improvisation and personal identification.
+The use of surreal elements allowed me to suggest what language could not fully articulate: the weight of feeling, the texture of fear or longing, and the presence of forces that resist rational explanation.

 “A masterfully crafted, thought-provoking and visually captivating work of art.”